 2. Donate to local food banks

 The economic shutdown resulting from the pandemic is hard on everyone, especially those in our community who were barely making ends meet before the country was shuttered.
 Resources like food banks are critical for helping at-risk families survive during this difficult time.
-Click here to visit First Step Food Bank’s Facebook page, where you can find information about which pantries are still open, and how to safely donate.
+Visit the First Step Foodbank Facebook page, where you can find information about which pantries are still open, and how to safely donate.

 3. Avoid hoarding

 While it may be tempting to go full hurricane mode when shopping for essentials, the COVID pandemic is a bit different.
 Essential services like shipping and food production haven’t stopped, so the only way grocery stores will run out of food is if people stockpile when they don’t need to.
 Shop as you need so that there’s enough to go around for everyone.

 4. Support our local Boys and Girls Clubs

 Boys and Girls Clubs provide programs to families and children that are an immense help during times like these, including grocery assistance, free lunches while schools are closed, and virtual education support.
 Your donation can help our local Boys and Girls Clubs continue to enrich the lives of children during the pandemic and beyond.
 Find out more about how you can help!